6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 An abscess can spread to the sinuses and other areas of the face.
 If the pocket of pus bursts, it feels like a rush of salty fluid in your mouth.
 While this can relieve your pain, it doesn’t mean you don’t have an infection.
 You still need professional dental treatment.

 We can drain a dental abscess in our office by making a small incision.
-Our office can also provide a root canal or extraction if needed.
+If needed, we can also provide a root canal or extraction.
 If the abscess bursts, we can still drain it.
 We will also recommend warm water rinses to clean the mouth.

 When Should I Visit My Dentist?

-You should call our dentist as soon as possible if you experience symptoms of a dental infection.
+If you experience symptoms of a dental infection, call our dentist as soon as possible.
 Dr. Duling considers a tooth infection a dental emergency and will try to see you as soon as possible.
 Ideally, we would like to treat you before the infection gets serious.
 A tooth infection must be treated and will rarely get better.
 Without treatment, you risk the infection spreading to other parts of your body and causing serious harm, even death.

 If you are in extreme pain, have a fever, or have issues swallowing or breathing, we encourage you to go to an emergency room.
-This may indicate that your infection has spread, and you will need medical help immediately.
-We recommend visiting a hospital when you cannot get a hold of our office and have a dental emergency.
+This may indicate that your infection has spread and you will need medical help immediately.
+We recommend visiting a hospital when you cannot reach our office and have a dental emergency.

 Treatment for a Tooth Infection in Owens Cross Roads, AL